 Quenching and Photodarkening

-Due to the very simple level structure of the Yb3+ ion, it is widely believed that quenching effects are basically impossible.
+Due to the very simple level structure of the Yb3+ ion, it was widely believed that quenching effects are basically impossible.
 However, it has been discovered that even strong quenching effects can occur in ytterbium-doped fibers.
 In that case, some fraction of the ytterbium ions – sometimes a few percent, sometimes more than 50% – then has an extremely shortened upper-state lifetime, whereas the other Yb ions are basically unaffected.
 The fraction of quenched ions depends strongly on the fabrication conditions.
-Even a small fraction is sufficient for strongly reducing the laser or amplifier performance, particularly for laser or pump wavelengths with strong absorption cross sections.
+Even a small fraction is sufficient for strongly reducing the laser or amplifier performance, particularly for laser or pump wavelengths with strong absorption cross-sections.

 Another detrimental effect is photodarkening in Yb-doped fibers, a gradual degradation of fibers observed particularly in cases where a high ytterbium excitation density is required.